gwer/autobun/packages/autobun/README.md

 Add `_document.tsx` and `_app.tsx` files.
 See [examples/sample-app](./examples/sample-app) for reference.

 Start creating pages in the `pages/` directory.
-Works similar to Next.js.
+Works similar to Next.js pages router.

 ## Examples